wuppi/Zabbix-5.0-systemd-Service-Monitoring/README.md

 and receive the email short after with a resolved- information.

 Please note, this is my first template and it is not the greatest you could imagine.
-However, I was looking for this and I couldn't find working solutions in the net.
+However, I was looking for this and I couldn't find working solutions in the net os I thought it might save you some time.

 Have fun.